 Accounting for the grant: your financial reporting requirements

-Financial reporting is an essential requirement in grant agreements that assure the Government that the grant provided has been used in an efficient, effective and ethical manner, and in accordance with the grant agreement.
+Financial reporting is an essential requirement in grant agreements that assures the Government that the grant provided has been used in an efficient, effective and ethical manner, and in accordance with the grant agreement.

 - Financial reporting must be provided for each grant.